+As a small business owner, you have to stay on top of your finances every day.
+Sometimes, though, you want to take a snapshot of your company’s financial situation to understand exactly where you stand.
 A balance sheet is a picture of your company’s net worth at a given time, such as the end of the year.
-It reflects the company’s assets, liabilities and owner’s equity.
+It reflects the company’s assets, liabilities, and owner’s equity.
 It’s important to create and review this financial statement to track the growth (or contraction) of your business.

-As the term implies, a balance sheet is a two-column statement of items that are the same: both columns should balance each other out.
+As the term implies, a balance sheet is a two-column statement of items that are the same.
+Both columns need to balance each other out.
 The first column is a list of assets:

 The balance sheet helps you see how much an investment in your business is worth.
 The equation is simply: